 Reporting Concerning, Worrisome or Threatening Behaviors

-Use the Concerning Behavior Report to share concerns for a student, faculty or staff member.
-For assistance or consultation while completing this referral, please contact Prevention Services at 919.515.4405 for student concerns.
+Use the Concerning Behavior Report to share concerns for a student.
+For assistance or consultation while completing this referral, please contact Prevention Services at 919.515.4405 for concerns.

 Human Resources provides services for prospective, new and existing employees.
 Contact Employee Relations for services based on a wide range of issues related to individual employment as well as organizational effectiveness and work environment issues.

-The Bias Impact Response Team at NC State is a system through which the university processes incidents of bias reported through the existing resources listed above.
-BIRT enables the university to better respond to and support individuals and communities who are impacted, to provide transparency about how the university responds to the incidents and to design appropriate educational interventions to improve our campus climate.
+The OIED Impact Response Team at NC State is a system through which the university processes incidents of bias reported through the existing resources listed above.
+The IRT enables the university to better respond to and support individuals and communities who are impacted, to provide transparency about how the university responds to the incidents and to design appropriate educational interventions to improve our campus climate.

 The university has confidential resource to address your concerns.
 See a list of resources below.